ATran2000/Intro-to-Comp-Security-Final-Project/README.md

 About:
 Own implementation of Apple's AirDrop where you can securely send files to other clients on the server.

-For a visual representation of the project, check it out on the portfolio website! <br>
+For a visual representation of the project, check it out on my portfolio website! <br>
 Link to the website: [`https://avtran-portfolio.vercel.app/projects/securedrop`](https://avtran-portfolio.vercel.app/projects/securedrop)

 Steps To Use Code: